GTBitsOfGood/spring24-dev-assessment/README.md

 # Story
 _HaHa Heroes_, a local non-profit in the greater Atlanta area (note: this is a fictional non-profit), has volunteers assigned to different sub-projects they manage.
 These projects are called _Hero Projects_.
-The non-profit has recently seen an uptick in the number of volunteers they manage and would like to a volunteer management system (VMS) to keep track of what projects volunteers are working on.
+The non-profit has recently seen an uptick in the number of volunteers they manage and would like to a volunteer management system (VMS) to keep track of what projects volunteers are working on. _HaHa Heroes_ needs your help to build this system.

-They have specifically requested the following
+Specifically, they would like a page where they could see a table of volunteers where each row of the table contains the following information:

+1. `Name`: _the name of the volunteer_
+2. `Phone`: _the phone number of the volunteer_
+3. `Email`: _the email address of the volunteer_
+4.

 has requested employee management system to keep track of what employees they